Art Toronto

 I think the artists whom I’ve curated into the place to which we return all explore home in ways that are intimately bound up in their lived experiences.

 For some, home is body: the vessel that carries us through our human existence.
-Home as body intersects with the ways that society and popular culture deem our vessels imperfect or inadequate or abnormal because we don’t fit a normative standard of beauty.
+Home as body intersects with the ways that society and popular culture deem our vessels imperfect, inadequate or abnormal because we don’t fit a normative standard of beauty.
+In contrast, for others, home is externalized in the vessel of another being, a relation that makes them feel “at home.”

-I think a major undercurrent in the exhibition is a critique of extraction, or unfettered consumption.
+A major undercurrent in the exhibition is a critique of extraction, or unfettered consumption.
 This was not intentional per se, but in surveying in the works in the exhibition, it’s not hard to percept a meta-narrative of the ways in which we’ve exploited our Mother Earth, and the dire, ongoing consequences this has for us as a human species.

 We’ve become so disconnected from the [Mother] Earth; I don’t think the average person really sits with the reality of our fragile human existence.
 We’re literally on a space rock flying through space-time at a dizzying speed while everything outside the protection of our atmosphere and gravitational field is trying to kill us!
 This is no exaggeration (talk to an astrophysicist).
 But really, how lucky we are to live on this planet.
-Truly, I feel most human, most grounded, when I contemplate the ways this “pale blue dot” birthed me (via my Mama) and has protected my existence since the day I was born.
+Truly, I feel most human, most grounded, when I contemplate the ways this “pale blue dot” has protected my existence since the day I was born.

 Artist consent has been at the forefront of your curatorial decision-making, I wondered if you could explain why this is important to you and how it informs your process?